ranky/media-bundle/README.md

 More info https://github.com/FiloSottile/mkcert

 ### Docker
-You can see how to install PHP extensions and compression tools through Docker in the [Dockerfile](tools/docker/php-fpm/Dockerfile) I used it for testing.
+You can see how to install PHP extensions and compression tools through Docker in the [Dockerfile](tools/docker/php-fpm/build.Dockerfile) I used it for testing.

 ## To Do
-* GitHub Actions
+- [x] GitHub Actions
-* Recipes
+- [ ] Recipes
-* Fix some styles being overridden
+- [ ] Fix some styles being overridden
-* `ORDER BY FIELD` in `WHERE IN` clause
+- [ ] `ORDER BY FIELD` in `WHERE IN` clause
-* PostgreSQL support
+- [ ] PostgreSQL support
-* Image Editor
+- [ ] Image Editor
-* Create NPM package, so you can use/import and not have multiple versions of React
+- [ ] Create NPM package, so you can use/import and not have multiple versions of React
-* Add sorting filters
+- [ ] Add more sorting filters
-* PDF compression with Ghostscript
+- [ ] PDF compression with Ghostscript
-* Video compression and resizing with FFmpeg
+- [ ] Video compression and resizing with FFmpeg
-* Audio compression
+- [ ] Audio compression
-* Create, view and edit EXIF data
+- [ ] Create, view and edit EXIF data
-* Creation and organization of directories
+- [ ] Creation and organization of directories
-* Adapters for [file storage](https://github.com/thephpleague/flysystem-bundle): S3, Azure, Google Cloud, etc.
+- [ ] Adapters for [file storage](https://github.com/thephpleague/flysystem-bundle): S3, Azure, Google Cloud, etc.
-* Add more tests
+- [ ] Add more tests

 ## License